mkopani/format-as-you-type/README.md

 \***** The only rule is that __the first parameter must be the string being formatted__ and __the second parameter must accept an options argument__. \*****

-## Implementing a Formatter in a Component
+## Implementing a Formatter in a Plain HTML Field

-Here's an example of how to implement `useFieldFormatter` in your component.
+Implementing `useFieldFormatter` in a plan HTML field is easy:

 ```
 import React from 'react';